-Relieving Choking in an Unresponsive Victim 1 year of Age or Older
+Relieving Choking in a Responsive or an Unresponsive Victim 1 year of Age or Older

-Choking victim initially may be responsive and then become unresponsive.
+A choking victim initially may be responsive and then become unresponsive.
 In this circumstance you know that choking caused the victim's symptoms, and you know to look for a foreign object in the throat.